xcdl/xcdl.github.io-source/pages/work/preprocessor.md

   url="/* {{ url | append: ".html" }} */";
 ```

-The syntax remains relatively easy to read, but it introduces a new language, that needs to be parsed and processed.
+The syntax remains relatively easy to read, but the Liquid tags still introduce a new language, that needs to be parsed and processed.

 ### ST CubeMX